-- 15Mbps and up: It's best to have at least 15Mbps if you've got more than a couple devices running high-demand tasks at the same time.
+- 15Mbps and up: It's best to have at least 15Mbps if you've got more than a couple devices running simultaneous, high-demand tasks like streaming video or online gaming.

 Who Has the Fastest Internet?

-Internet providers, featured with links to more information on internet plans, with gigabit internet plans include:
+Internet providers, featured with links to more information on internet plans, include: